-[Section 83J inserted by No. 50 of 1961 s.
+[Section 83J inserted: No. 50 of 1961 s.
 10.]

 83K.
 Payments by State

 (1) For the purpose of determining the sum payable under the provisions of section 83E or section 83F, the amount of contributions referred to in those sections shall include, and on and from the coming into operation of the Superannuation and Family Benefits Act Amendment Act 1961 1, be deemed to have included, the subscriptions that prior to that date the contributor subscribed to the Provident Account in accordance with the requirements of the terms of his employment.